 Soldado was then handed the perfect opportunity to walk away with the match ball from the penalty spot after substitute Ryan Fredericks was adjudged to have been clipped by Jucilei.

-In truth, it was a harsh decision, but that mattered little as Soldado duly dispatched the spot-kick and Tottenham moved on into the round of 32 as the team to beat.
+In truth, it was a harsh decision, but that mattered little as Soldado duly dispatched the spot-kick and Tottenham head into the round of 32 as the team to beat.